s221516/IOTunderwater/Lister.md

 StepX:
-- How do i modulate a carrier wave?
+- How do to modulate a carrier wave?

 Step2:
+- Geneartor - what dooes the generator actually output?
+Is it a match?
 - Speaker - what does 8 ohm and 30 Watt means.
 And how does it relate to signal generator.
-- Geneartor - what dooes the generator actually output?
-Is it a match?
 - In general what should work?
 Big paper